CiiDub/bbround-trippin/readme.md

 1) Set env variable __BB_user__ to your username on the client mac.

-1) Set env variable __BB_host__ to the hostname of the client mac.
+1) Set env variable __BB_host__ to the hostname of the client mac. -*This is optional*

 ## Admissions, assumptions, concerns, and more configurations.

-I am not a security expert, so weigh my advice and the use of this script against that.
+I am not a security expert, so weigh my advice and the use of this script accordingly.
 BBRound Trippin’ exploits remote access to the server and to your client.

 There are a lot of scripts like this in forums on the internet, and probably more on GitHub as well.
-The truth is I worry a little bit about how people are using them and if they are putting enough effort in isolating their credentials.
+The truth is I worry a little bit about how people are using them and if they are putting enough effort in isolating the users credentials.

 I’d like to offer a setup that is at least reasonable, if not diligent.

 - I’m assuming you have access to configure SSH on the server, and your client mac of course.

-- I’m using this for a local server.
-So I’m not going to cover how to call back to your mac client from across the internet, aka some sort of dynamic dns.
+- I’m not going to cover how to call back to your mac client from across the internet or navigate your local firewall, router, vpn etc.

 - I’m also betting you know a little about SSH key authentication.